jarrarhaider1214/docs/pages/user-guide/tutorials/templates/app/app.md

-# Mesh
+# App

-This section will explain the process of Mesh creation and all the relevant configurations for different types of services.
+This section will explain the process of App creation and all the relevant configurations for different types of services.

-Now let's move to the step by step process of how to configure a Mesh.
+Now let's move to the step by step process of how to configure an App.

 1. Enter **Solution Name**.

    ![1](imgs\1.jpg)

-2. To use any existing template for this mesh click **Templates** button or configure the mesh from scratch by selecting services from left column.
+2. To use any existing template for this App click **Templates** button or configure the App from scratch by selecting services from left column.
 (We will be configuring a new one in this guide)

-   > You can also upload a YAML file for solution mesh and its configurations.
+   > You can also upload a YAML file for solution app and its configurations.

 3. Drag and drop the services from left column on the canvas.
 You can add multiple services as per requirements.